All Episodes

 So I'm the other Joe in his basement.

-But uh yeah, I love Washington.
+But yeah, I love Washington.

 I get down there all the time.

-Uh look, uh, we're we're talking about again, if you have Democratic House, Democratic Senate, Democratic White House, abolishing ICE, abolishing the filibuster, abolishing the electoral college.
+But to your point, look, we're talking about, again, if you have Democratic House, Democratic Senate, Democratic White House, abolishing ICE, abolishing the filibuster, abolishing the Electoral College, that means you're never probably going to win an election again.

-Expanding the Supreme Court uh to look like a baseball team, uh, expanding the Senate by four seats, so say goodbye to that chamber, ban fracking, reallocate police funds, raise taxes to pay for the Green New Deal free college and for giving student loan debt.
+So say goodbye to that chamber, ban fracking, reallocate police funds, raise taxes to pay for the Green New Deal free college and forgiving student loan debt.

 But besides that, nothing's at stake here.